HenriqueKazzak/SPU_Data_To_Graph/README.md

-# SPU_Generate_MD
+# SPU_Data_To_Graph
-This project will generate .MD files to use in Obsidian
+This project will generate .MD from csv data source to use in Obsidian